LassanceLab/primary_DeepLabCut_model/README.md

----
-tags:
-  - github-landing
-alias: []
-author: Thorbjörn Sievert
-Created_at: 2023-09-19 13:51
-Modified_at: 2024-01-08 14:57
-owner: LassanceLab
-repo: primary_DeepLabCut_model
-share: true
-path: /
-title: README
----

 # Main DeepLabCut Model Data of the Lassance Lab

 ## Description
 The Lassance Lab publishes here the progress of their DeepLabCut model.
+All previous versions are included.
-Labeled frames and all previous iterations are included, full video files are not.
+Labeled frames and video files are excluded due to space limitations of the repository.
+Annotation data of the frames is still present.

 ## Release Versioning
 We will deviate from standard release patterns for this repository: